 \subsection{Active volumes}

-We assume that a turbulent fluid fills a periodic box of linear dimension $L$.
-Let us denote it by $\T^3_L$.
-The motion of the fluid is driven by an external stirring force $f$, which we assume to be time independent and of scale $\eta_f \sim L$.
-More specifically, $\supp \cF(f) \ss B(0,c/L)$ for some a-dimensional $c>1$.
-We observe the fluid on a time interval $[0,T]$ long enough to capture the necessary statistics.
-Let us envision that the turbulent motion of the fluid at scale $\l_q$ consists of actively interacting eddies and these eddies fill a region of volume $V_q$, which we also call active.
-Let us now proceed using the classical phenomenological argument, giving every concept its Littlewood-Paley analogue.
-Our immediate goal will be to derive the following explicit formula for $V_q$:
+We assume that a turbulent fluid fills the periodic box $\T^3_L$.
+The motion of the fluid is driven by an external stirring force $f$, which is assumed to be time independent and of scale $\eta_f \sim L$.
+More specifically, $\supp \cF(f) \ss B(c/L)$ for some a-dimensional $c>1$.
+We observe the fluid on a time interval $[0,T]$.
+Let us imagine that the turbulent motion of the fluid at scale $\l_q$ consists of actively interacting eddies and these eddies fill a region of volume $V_q$, which we also call active.
+Our immediate goal is to derive the following explicit formula for $V_q$:

-Here the bracket $\< \cdot \>$ denote the average in space-time on the domain $\O_T = [0,T] \times \T^3_L$.
 Let us start by noticing that since $\f_q$ has mean zero, for $q\geq 0$, we can prescribe the turn-over velocity of an $\ell_q$-eddy at location $x$ to be $u_q(x)$.
 Let $U_q$ be a characteristic velocity of an $\ell_q$-eddy.
-In order to single out active eddies from passive ones, one will use an $L^p$-average such as $U_q \sim \<|u_q|^p\>^{1/p}$.
-The minimal value of $p$ proved to be suitable for studying intermittent cascade turns out to be 3 (see Section \ref{s:eds}), while higher values can be adopted to formulate multi-fractal hypotheses as shown in Section~\ref{s:mf}.
+In order to distinguish active eddies from passive ones, one can use an $L^p$-average such as $U_q \sim \<|u_q|^p\>^{1/p}$.
+The minimal value of $p$ proved to be suitable for studying intermittent cascade turns out to be 3 (see Section \ref{s:eds}), while higher values can be adopted to formulate multi-fractal hypotheses as discussed in Section~\ref{s:mf}.
 So, we define

 or more explicitly,